gregerolsson/booster/README.markdown

     > rails g booster:scaffold Discussion

 This will generate Booster modules for each type of artefact with a skeleton implementation to get you going quickly.
 It will also generate specs based on the Jasmine BDD library.
+This not only gives you a productivity boost but can also help establish a coding style in a project with many developers.
+To customize the templates used when creating the artefacts, just fork Booster on GitHub and edit the templates in `lib/generators` and include your updated Gem directly from GitHub in your Gemfile.